Rich229/plane-classification/README.md

 This project is mean to classify plane from pictures.

 # Installation
-- Clone the project
+- clone the project
-- create new virtual env( not mandatory)
+- create new virtual env( not mandatory but recommanded)
+- install all the requirement dependencies from the requirement file
+    ```pip install -r requirements.txt```